ralflorent/namefully-dart/README.md

 `namefully` does not have support for certain use cases:

 - mononame: `Plato`.
-A workaround to this is to set the mononame as both first and last name;
+A workaround is to set the mononame as both first and last name;
 - multiple prefixes: `Prof. Dr. Einstein`.

 See the [test cases](test) for further details or the